 “We reached the wolf in time to watch a fierce green fire dying in her eyes.
 I realized then, and have known ever since, that there was something new to me in those eyes.
 I was young then, and full of trigger-itch; I thought that because fewer wolves meant more deer, that no wolves would mean hunters' paradise.
 But after seeing the green fire die, I sensed that neither the wolf nor the mountain agreed with such a view.”

-- Be the first to hear about new products and events.
+- Be the first to see our latest films and rewilding stories.

-- Have the opportunity to invest in and support our work.
+- Have the opportunity to support our work and invest in rewilding.